- DM, Voice/Opera Performance, Florida State University

 - BS, Vocal Music Education, Townson University

-Soprano Luvada A. Harrison enjoys a varied and distinguished academic and performing career.
+Soprano Luvada A. Harrison is an assistant professor of Musical Theatre/Voice in the Department of Theatre and Dance.
+Prior to joining the ranks of academia, she spent almost 20 years as a working singer based in New York City.
+Harrison continues to enjoy a varied and distinguished academic and performing career.
 She made her Carnegie Hall debut as soloist with the Manhattan Philharmonic and her Lincoln Center debut in Alice Tully Hall with the New York Choral Society as the soprano soloist in Rossini’s Stabat Mater.
 Harrison has performed with regional opera companies and symphony orchestras throughout the United States and Europe.
 As an Arts Educator, she worked for the Education Department of the New York City Opera Company, the Metropolitan Opera Guild and the “Meet the Artist” series at Lincoln Center.

-As a concert artist, she has presented recitals and master classes at several universities throughout the United States including Lawrence University in Wisconsin, Albany State University in Georgia, Liberty University in Virginia and Pikeville University in Kentucky.
-Harrison has also appeared as a featured soloist with the Tuscaloosa Symphony.
+As a concert artist she has presented recitals and master classes at several universities throughout the United States including Augusta University in Georgia, Alabama State University, Lawrence University in Wisconsin, Albany State University in Georgia, Liberty University in Virginia, and University of Pikeville in Kentucky.
+Harrison has performed several times as a guest artist/soloist with the Tuscaloosa Symphony and recently made her debut with the Meridian (2022) and Gulf Coast Symphony (2023) Orchestras of Mississippi.

-Prior to joining UA’s Department of Theatre & Dance, Harrison taught at Stillman College where she was an Associate Professor of Music.
-During her tenure at Stillman, she received the Joseph A. Gore Faculty Merit Award, for excellence in teaching, and the President’s Golden Shovel Award for community service.
-She has served on the Board of Directors for the Tuscaloosa Symphony and Theatre Tuscaloosa.
-She currently serves on the Board of Directors for the Arts & Humanities Council of Tuscaloosa.
-In the fall of 2018, Harrison joined the faculty of the Department of Theatre and Dance at The University of Alabama as an Assistant Professor of Musical Theatre/Voice.
+Before joining UA’s Department of Theatre & Dance in 2017, Harrison served on the faculties of Florida A&M University as a Visiting Assistant Professor of Voice and at Stillman College, Tuscaloosa as Associate Professor of Music/Chair of the Department of Fine Arts.
+During her tenure at Stillman, she received the Joseph A. Gore Faculty Merit Award for Excellence in Teaching, and the President’s Golden Shovel Award for Community Service.
+She has served on the Board of Directors for the Tuscaloosa Symphony, Theatre Tuscaloosa, and the Arts & Humanities Council of Tuscaloosa.